ishehadeh/seahawkradio/cms/docs/design.md

 ### Web Framework: Javalin

-The web framework will only be used to serve a fairly small REST API for the frontend, along with a few RSS feeds.
+The web framework will only be used to serve a few templates, and handle forms.
 The main alternative would be Spring Boot, which seems overly complex for this use case.